500 New SAT Math Problems

 Just 19.99 on Amazon

 The paperback is now on sale on Amazon for only $19.99.
-Note that once the sale ends (in about 24 hours), the price of this book will go up to $64.99.
+Note that once the sale ends (by the end of today), the price of this book will go up to $42.99.

 Thank you all for your continued support!